Package insert / product label

-Isosorbide Dinitrate is a white, crystalline, odorless compound which is stable in air and in solution, has a melting point of 70°C and has an optical rotation of +134° (c=1.0, alcohol.
-20°C).
-Isosorbide Dinitrate is freely soluble in organic solvents such as acetone, alcohol, and ether, but is only sparingly soluble in water.
+Isosorbide Dinitrate is a white, crystalline compound, has a melting point of 70°C and has an optical rotation of +140° (c=1, alcohol, 20°C).
+Isosorbide Dinitrate is very slightly soluble in water; very soluble in acetone and sparingly soluble in alcohol.

 Isosorbide Dinitrate - Clinical Pharmacology